To Home Page

 It made me think: why not install the GNU/Linux flavour I want, install the software I want and configure the NAS device the way I want?

-Unfortunately most NAS devices do not allow the installation of other operating systems or can not run my favorite GNU/Linux distribution (Debian) because of performance issues.
+Unfortunately most NAS devices do not allow the installation of other operating systems or can not run a "standard" GNU/Linux distribution.

 So I decided to make my own NAS.
 Just to be in control.
 Just for fun.
 And during this project I learned some more about GNU/Linux as well.

-To make your own NAS, you need a computer with a network adapter and some free disk space.
+To make your own NAS, you need a computer with a network adapter and enough disk space for all your data.
 Of course you also need an operating system and programs to run on it.
 But first let's focus on the hardware.

 Why using a thin client?

-I could have used that old Pentium PC that was only collecting dust.
-But the energy consumption of a PC is quite high (70 W in my case) and I found that undesirable for a device that would be running day and night.
-Two other things I did not like about the PC option where noise and size.
+You could use a normal PC as a NAS.
+But the energy consumption of a PC is quite high and I find that undesirable for a device that is running day and night.
+Two other things I do not like about the PC option are noise and size.

 The hardware I use

-The hard drive I chose is a power saving 2.5-inch drive, the Packard Bell Go.
-This hard drive gets its power via USB, so no external power supply is needed.
+The hard drive I chose is a Solid State Drive, the Samsung T5.
+This SSD gets its power via USB, so no external power supply is needed.
+It is energy efficient and fast (USB 3.1).
 Nowadays many affordable USB hard drives are available.

-Before I could install Debian on my thin client, I had to do some preparations first.
+Before you can install GNU/Linux on your thin client, you have to do some preparations first.

 Hooking up the thin client

-How to put the Debian network installer on a USB stick
+How to put an iso image on a USB stick (GUI)

 Note: be sure to use the right drive letter X, otherwise you may lose data or lose your complete operating system!